epfl-cs358/2024fa-superscanner8000/README.md

    - [Nema17 Housings](design/prints/housing_on_base.stl)

 Here we also used some small carpet textile to reduce the stepper motor noise.

+###### Assembly Of The Arm

+Once you have printed all these components you will firstly you'll want to screw the 4 arm parts together as well as the upper arm (make sure you add the metal/stainless steel bar at the elbow and the camera in the upper arm section).
+You can also screw the housings to the top of the base and screw the gearbox to a stepper motor in parallel.
+Now you can screw the arm to the gearbox and finally place the stepper motors in the housings (first thebelt one and then the gearbox one, don't forget the carpet).
+Add the belt and you'll be good to go!

 ### Electronic
 #### Diagram